The tmux Clipboard Problem

 Automating with Scripts

-#!/bin/bash# Run a build and push the result summary to clipboardnpm run build 2>&1 | tail -20 | cinch pushecho "Build output pushed to clipboard"Troubleshooting
+#!/bin/bash# Run a build and send the result summary to your fleetnpm run build 2>&1 | tail -20 | cinch sendecho "Build output sent to your fleet"Troubleshooting

 Content doesn’t appear on cinch pull: Make sure both machines are authenticated to the same relay and the same account.
 Run cinch auth status on both machines to verify.

 Want to keep clipboard history?
-The Cinch desktop app (cinchd) shows a history of recent clips pulled from the relay.
+The Cinch desktop app shows a history of recent clips pulled from the relay.
 See the desktop app docs for setup.